Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

-One advantage of the Morsified Liouville vector field is that it has fewer points where it vanishes, so for example, the boundary of the $0$-handle, and the boundary of the union of the $0$- and $1$-handles now have contact type with the Morsified structure.
-With the canonical structure, the restriction of the Liouville form failed to be contact along the intersection of these domains with the $0$-section of $D^*F$.
 In the Morsified structure, the boundary of the $0$-handle intersected with the $0$-section is a Legendrian $L_0$.
-Similarly the boundary of the union of the $0$- and $1$-handles intersected with the $0$-section is a Legendrian $L_1$.
+Similarly, the boundary of the union of the $0$- and $1$-handles intersected with the $0$-section is a Legendrian $L_1$.
 From our diagrammatic conventions, $L_0 = \partial (A\cup F)$ and $L_1 = \partial D$, where we think of $F$ as the $0$-section of $D^*F$.
 In the Gompf diagram, the Legendrian knots $L_0$ and $L_1$ are well-understood. $L_1$ is simply the attaching sphere $\Lambda_0$ of the unique $2$-handle in the Gompf diagram. $L_0$ agrees with $L_1$ except in the attaching regions of the $1$-handles, where it gets cusped off to form a closed Legendrian unknot in $S^3$ (the boundary of the $0$-handle), as in Figure~\ref{fig:cotorus}.

-Our next goal is to relate $L_0$ and $L_1$ (which we understand in the Gompf diagram) with $\Psi_\phi(\Gamma_0)$ and $\Psi_\phi(\Gamma_1)$ (which carry the information of the attaching data $\Lambda$ through their standard neighborhoods).
+Our next goal is to relate $L_0$ and $L_1$ (which we understand in the Gompf diagram) with $\Psi_f(\Gamma_0)$ and $\Psi_f(\Gamma_1)$ (which carry the information of the attaching data $\Lambda$ through their standard neighborhoods $N(\Gamma_0)$ and $N(\Gamma_1)$).
 Here $L_0$ is viewed as a Legendrian in the boundary of the $0$-handle for $D^*F$ and $L_1$ is a Legendrian in the boundary of the union of the $0$- and $1$-handles.
 Although we cannot directly compare $L_0$ and $L_1$ in the Morsified Liouville structure with analogues in the canonical Liouville structure, because the canonical Liouville form fails to be contact along $L_0$ and $L_1$, we can study Legendrian push-offs in both structures.